RAVINDUTRP/Playwright-Project-Assignment/README.md

 - Edge cases and error handling
 - UI responsiveness

 ---

 ## 🤝 Contributing

 This project is part of an academic assignment.
-For any queries, please contact the author.

 ---